Corbin Carroll Preview, Player Props: Diamondbacks vs. Orioles

 Corbin Carroll At The Plate

-- Among qualifying hitters, he ranks 20th in batting average, while his on-base percentage ranks 24th and he is 10th in slugging.
+- Among qualified batters in MLB, his batting average ranks 18th, his on-base percentage ranks 25th, and he is 11th in the league in slugging.

-- In 44 games this year (34.6%), Carroll has picked up an RBI, and in 16 of those games (12.6%) he had two or more.
+- Carroll has an RBI in 44 of 128 games this year, with multiple RBI in 16 of them.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.